NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

        az account list --output table

 #.
 Choose a resource group name for the solution and export it as ``RESOURCE_GROUP``.
-   In this example, we use ``nrfassettrackerci`` as the resource group name.
+   In this example, ``nrfassettrackerci`` is used as the resource group name.

    .. code-block:: bash